Matt Mervis: Early life

-High school career

 Mervis attended Georgetown Preparatory School in North Bethesda, Maryland, where he played baseball.
 He earned a spot on the 2014 Perfect Game Preseason Underclassmen All American Team as a High Honorable Mention.
-As a junior in 2015, he had a .409 batting average with 39 RBIs, while as a pitcher he had a 0.10 earned run average (ERA) and threw a 92 mph fastball.
-He was named 2015 Perfect Game Preseason Underclassmen All American Second Team.
+As a junior in 2015, he had a .409 batting average with 39 runs batted in (RBI), while as a pitcher he had a 0.10 earned run average (ERA) and threw a 92 mph fastball.
+He was named the 2015 Perfect Game Preseason Underclassmen All American Second Team.

 In 2016, as a senior, Mervis batted .348 with two home runs while also posting a 1.13 ERA with 121 strikeouts.
-He was named 2016 Perfect Game Preseason Atlantic-All Region First Team.
+He was named the 2016 Perfect Game Preseason Atlantic-All Region First Team.
 He was selected by the Washington Nationals in the 39th round of the 2016 MLB draft, but did not sign.
 That summer, he played with the Silver Spring-Takoma Thunderbolts of the Cal Ripken Collegiate Baseball League, and had a .411/.469/.643 slash line over 15 games, with his batting average leading the league and his on-base percentage (OBP) and on-base plus slugging (OPS) ranking third and second, respectively.